syncfusion-content/wpf-docs/wpf/Accordion/Overview.md

 # Overview

-The [SfAccordion](https://www.syncfusion.com/wpf-controls/accordion) control organizes content into multiple collapsible sections that can be expanded on demand.
+The [WPF Accordion](https://www.syncfusion.com/wpf-controls/accordion) control organizes content into multiple collapsible sections that can be expanded on demand.
 Single or multiple content can be expanded at a time.

 ## Features